talent-plan/tinysql/README.md

 # TinySQL

-TinySQL is a course designed to teach you how to implement a distributed relational database in Go, also the name of the simplifed version of [TiDB](https://github.com/pingcap/tidb).
+TinySQL is a course designed to teach you how to implement a distributed relational database in Go.
+TinySQL is also the name of the simplifed version of [TiDB](https://github.com/pingcap/tidb).

 > **Note:**
 >